ccnyacm/git-and-node-instructions/README.md

 # Instructions

 These are the instructions to install Git and Node in your local Linux or Mac machine!
+There are also development tools links that you should have on your machine.

 ## To get started
 ### Environment Set Up